aichaos/rivescript-js/eg/README.md

 ## Code Snippets

+* [persistence](persistence/) - Demonstrates persistence for user variables;
+  the bot can be shut down and restarted and it can remember where it left off with its users.
 * [async-object](async-object/) - Demonstrates a JavaScript object macro in
   RiveScript that asynchronously sends the user a second message at some point in the future, asynchronously from the immediately requested message.